leomotors/baht.c/README.md

 | x10000    | 73.32        | Memory Full |
 | x100000   | 736.56       | Memory Full |

+### My Assumption

+WebAssembly is not suitable for small things

 ## How to use

 ### Current Limitation